lreis2415/AutoFuzSlpPos/README.md

 | `FuzzySlpPosInference.py` | Prepare input files for fuzzy inference of each slope position |

-## 2.2 Installation on Windows
+## 2.2 Compile on Windows

-The MPI library used for PC is [Microsoft MS-MPI V6](https://www.microsoft.com/en-us/download/details.aspx?id=47259).
-Please make sure that CMAKE and nmake (installed with Visual Studio, such as VS2010) have been installed on your PC.
+The MPI library used for PC is [Microsoft MS-MPI V6](https://www.microsoft.com/en-us/download/details.aspx?id=47259) or later.

+Firstly, please make sure that CMAKE and nmake (installed with Visual Studio, such as VS2010) have been installed on your PC.
 It is highly recommended to check the MPI Library path in `../<source-code>/src/CMakeLists.txt` to make sure they are correct for user’s environment:

 ~~~
 include_directories("C:/Program Files (x86)/Microsoft SDKs/MPI/Include")
 link_directories("C:/Program Files (x86)/Microsoft SDKs/MPI/Lib/x86")
 link_libraries("C:/Program Files (x86)/Microsoft SDKs/MPI/Lib/x86/msmpi.lib")
 ~~~
-Then, open “Visual Studio Command Prompt” from Start menu (as administrator), and run the following commands:
+Then, open “**Visual Studio Command Prompt**” from Start menu (as administrator), and run the following commands:

 ~~~
 cd <Build_Path>